 The Confusion Matrix uses a threshold value of 0.5 to differentiate between predicted positive and predicted negative values.

-The following list provides a descriptive reference of elements used in Predict modeling formulas referred to in the Confusion Matrix section and other portions of this document
+The following list provides a descriptive reference of elements used in Tealium Predict modeling formulas referred to in the Confusion Matrix section and other portions of this article:

 In Tealium Predict, the ROC/AUC (under the curve) is a performance measurement reported for a trained model in the Model Explorer.
 In industry terms, the ROC is a true positive rate calculated as the number of true positives divided by the sum of the number of true positives and the number of false negatives.
 The ROC describes how well a model predicts the positive class when the actual outcome is positive.
 The true positive rate is also referred to as Sensitivity.